 Visit the Reher Center

-Historic Bakery Tour tickets are available at the Gallery or by phone.
+Historic Bakery Tour tickets are available online here and for walk-ups if space allows.
 Space is limited so reserve tickets early.

 For individuals with limited mobility: The Reher Center is currently not wheelchair accessible.
 Those with limited mobility may require assistance.
 There are 14 stairs leading to the gallery.
 There are two steps up into the historic bakery and four steps down into the oven area of the bakery.